akc/opn/README.md

 ```

 The `opn` command lets you open files and URLs with associated
 programs.
-It's designed to just work and to be trivial to configure.
-Its
+It's designed to "just work" and to be trivial to
-configuration resides in `~/.opnrc`; here's an example:
+configure.
+Its configuration resides in `~/.opnconfig`; here's an
+example:

 ```
 [browser]